SebastianG-J/Master-Thesis/README.md

 # 🧠 Influence-Weighted Sentiment for Stock Return Forecasting

 This repository contains the code for our Master's thesis, which explores whether investor sentiment extracted from X (formerly Twitter) becomes more predictive when weighted by user influence.
 The main focus is on constructing a novel **influence-weighted sentiment variable** and comparing its forecasting performance to raw sentiment across four models.
+The final Master's Thesis is located in the folder [`Final Project`](./Final%20Project).

 ---